gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 But we live under conditions
 that Epictetus would recognize immediately:

-The constant pressure of other people's opinions — the metrics, the followers, the ratings, the performance of a self for an audience that is always watching.
+The constant pressure of other people's opinions, the metrics, the followers, the ratings, the performance of a self for an audience that is always watching.

-The anxiety about outcomes we cannot control — the career, the relationship, the health, the news cycle that brings new catastrophes every morning.
+The anxiety about outcomes we cannot control, the career, the relationship, the health, the news cycle that brings new catastrophes every morning.

 The confusion of what is ours
-with what we have borrowed from circumstance — the identity built on job titles and social status that evaporates when the job disappears.
+with what we have borrowed from circumstance, the identity built on job titles and social status that evaporates when the job disappears.